STUDENT LIFE AT NORMANDALE

 Pillars of Leadership program

-This 10-week leadership seminar is a cohort-based program where you can learn different leadership strategies, how to effectively communicate, how to be an inclusive leader, and many other skills alongside 20 of your fellow students.
+This 10-week leadership seminar is a cohort-based program where you can learn different leadership strategies, theories, and strengths, how to effectively communicate, how to be an inclusive leader, and many other skills alongside 20 of your fellow students.
 This course is provided at no cost to you as a student and runs each semester.
+It is available both face-to-face in a classroom, as well as online.

 FITNESS, RECREATION AND WELLNESS